nyl2k8/bootChat/README.md

 BootChat
 ===============

 This is a simple chat application built with NodeJS as the back-end and Twitter Bootstrap to make it look pretty.
+It purpose is to demonstrate the how simple it can be to construct a chat application using Node.

 ===============